 Who answers W-2 Form questions?

-Why is some of the information on my last pay stub in 2014 different than what is on my 2014 Form W-2?
+Why is some of the information on my last payslip different from what is on my Form W-2?

 The difference usually is because some deductions, such as your portion of flex benefit payment, your contribution to the defined contribution retirement plans, and your deposits to health care or childcare reimbursement accounts reduce the amounts of taxable income reported on your Form W-2 and to the IRS; these are often referred to as “pre-tax" deductions.

-Can I have my pay stub or W-2 Form sent to an outside agency (Bank/Accountant)?
+Can I have my payslip or W-2 Form sent to an outside agency (bank/accountant)?

-Due to the confidentiality of this information we do not fax or mail pay stubs or W-2 forms to outside agencies or on campus departments.
+No. Due to the confidentiality of this information, we do not fax or mail payslips or W-2 forms to outside agencies or on campus departments.

 How do I Calculate Taxable Wages?
 What are Taxable Wages?